AN-2001/SIS/README.md

 - c: to step the clock
 - m: to dump memory

-the instruction set loosely RISC based, it's very incomplete and can only handle arithmatic operations.
+the instruction set is loosely RISC based, it's very incomplete and can only handle arithmatic operations.